Evander Kane scores twice, Sabres beat Maple Leafs 3-1

+TORONTO (AP) -- The Buffalo Sabres left the slumping Toronto Maple Leafs behind in a hurry.

-TORONTO (AP) -- Evander Kane scored twice, Jack Eichel had a career-high three assists and the Buffalo Sabres beat Toronto 3-1 on Saturday night to hand the Maple Leafs their sixth loss in eight games.
+Evander Kane scored twice, Jack Eichel had a career-high three assists and Buffalo beat Toronto 3-1 on Saturday night to hand the Maple Leafs their sixth loss in eight games.

+''One of our better starts,'' Sabres coach Dan Bylsma said. ''It was our plan to come out and put a lot of pressure, establish a forecheck and turn it into offensive zone (time) and the third goal is a result of that.''

 Sam Reinhart also scored for Buffalo, and Robin Lehner made 43 saves.